Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: DMFT Results for a Driven-Dissipative Bose-Hubbard Lattice

 We remark that there is another solution possible, where $\im G^R(\Omega_c,J_c)\neq0$, but this is never realized in our simulations.
-In thermal equilibrium the imaginary part of a retarded Green's function at positive frequency is in general different from zero except at $\omega=0$, thus implying a static symmetry breaking pattern.
-Far from equilibrium this does not need to be the case~\cite{CrossHohenbergRMP93} and indeed we have seen that the normal phase shows, above a threshold drive $r_{\rm ndos}$, a spectral function vanishing at a positive frequency corresponding to the formation of a NDoS~\cite{ScarlatellaFazioSchiroPRB19}.
-The critical frequency $\Omega_c$ solving Eq. \eqref{eq:dmft_cp_im} is therefore the point where the spectral function changes sign, while the critical hopping $J_c$ is determined by jointly solving Eq. \eqref{eq:dmft_cp_re}.
-We therefore conclude that the negative density of states discussed in previous section is a key, necessary condition for a phase transition into the superfluid phase.

-This is clearly shown in Fig.~\ref{fig:phasediag_vsNDOS}, where we plot the threshold drive $r_{\rm ndos}$ for NDoS, discussed in the previous section, and the critical drive $r_c$ obtained from solving Eq.~ \eqref{eq:dmft_cp} with Open-DMFT/NCA as a function of $J/U$.
-We see that generically $r_{\rm ndos}<r_c$, namely the system first develops a NDoS and then becomes truly unstable towards $U(1)$ symmetry breaking.
-We will come back on this point in Sec.~\ref{sec:desynch} when we will discuss the role of quantum fluctuations on the phase diagram.
+In thermal equilibrium the first condition Eq.~\eqref{eq:dmft_cp_im} can be only satisfied at zero frequency, where fluctuation-dissipation theorem constraints the imaginary part of a bosonic retarded Green's function to vanish, thus allowing for static symmetry breaking patterns (as in equilibrium superfluids).
+Far from equilibrium this does not need to be the case~\cite{Keeling2010,ScarlatellaFazioSchiroPRB19} and indeed we have seen that the normal phase shows, above a threshold drive $r_{\rm ndos}$, a spectral function vanishing at a positive frequency, corresponding to the formation of a NDoS and the onset of gain in the system.
+The critical frequency $\Omega_c$ solving Eq. \eqref{eq:dmft_cp_im} corresponds therefore to the frequency at which the local spectral function of the normal phase vanishes \be \Omega_c=\Omega_0(r,J_c(r)) \ee for a critical value of hopping $J_c$ determined by jointly solving Eq. \eqref{eq:dmft_cp_re}.
+The energy scale $\Omega_0$ for the NDoS is therefore a precursor of the mode that will become unstable at the transition.
+We conclude that the NDoS effect discussed in previous section is a key, necessary condition for a phase transition into the nonequilibrium superfluid phase.
+This is clearly shown in Figure~\ref{fig:phasediag_vsNDOS}, where we plot the threshold pump $r_{\rm ndos}$ for NDoS and the critical drive $r_c$ obtained from solving Eq.~ \eqref{eq:dmft_cp} with DMFT/NCA as a function of $J/U$.
+We see that generically $r_{\rm ndos}<r_c$, namely the system first develops gain and then becomes truly unstable towards $U(1)$ symmetry breaking.
+On the other hand, from Figure~\ref{fig:phasediag_vsNDOS} we see that one can obtain an instability even in absence of population inversion.

-A natural question is what is the role of the population inversion in the development of the normal phase instability.
-In Fig.~\ref{fig:phasediag_vsNDOS} we compare the threshold drive/loss ratios for population inversion $r_{\rm inv}$ and for NDoS $r_{\rm ndos}$, together with the phase boundary.
-We notice that those thresholds are independent from the hopping within Gutzwiller mean field (see dashed lines, which coincide with the $J=0$ values of Open-DMFT) while they are substantially renormalized in Open-DMFT.
-In particular the two scales $r_{\rm ndos}<r_{\rm inv}$ further deviates from each other as the hopping is increased.
-As such we see, from the comparison with the phase diagram, that one can obtain an instability even in absence of population inversion.